deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 2. Upload your files to Nextcloud
 ---------------------------------

+When training a model, the data has usually to be in a specific format and folder structure.
+It's usually helpful to read the README in the source code of the module (in this case located `here <https://github.com/deephdc/image-classification-tf>`_) to learn the correct way to setting it up.

 We login to DEEP-Nextcloud with DEEP-IAM credentials and upload there the files needed for training.
 We create the folders that you need in order to store the inputs needed for the training and to retrieve the output.
 These folders will be visible from within the container.
 In this example we just need two folders (``models`` and ``data``):

 .. image:: ../../_static/nc-folders.png